sharma7ay/Xssfinder/README.md

 ## Key Differences

 - **Alert Detection**: This tool focuses on finding URLs that generate alert boxes as a result of XSS payloads.
 Other tools may only report potential vulnerabilities without indicating whether an alert was triggered.
+- **Comprehensive Parameter Testing**: Many XSS testing tools do not test all parameters for vulnerabilities.
+This tool requires the `Gxss` tool to be run first to identify reflected parameters, ensuring a thorough assessment of potential XSS vulnerabilities.
 - **Ease of Use**: With a simple command-line interface, users can easily specify URLs and payloads to test.

 ## Requirements